ggarra13/mrv2/README.md

 ## Windows

-On Windows, we cannot create symbolic links, so in Mdys you need to type the whole path to the install.
+On Windows, we cannot create symbolic links, so in Msys you need to type the whole path to the install.
 That is, for example:

 ```